vplesko/OrbLang/doc/examples/04_BinTreeMacro/README.md

 We will generate this instruction recursively.
 First, we will collect all `sym` entries needed to define the left subtree, then the right subtree.
 We will concatenate those, and append the entry for the root.
 Finally, we wrap everything in a `sym` form.

-Callers will provide the names for variables of left/right subtree's roots.
+Recursion callers will provide the names for variables of left/right subtree's roots.
 If a subtree is empty (denoted by `()`), we will not make a recursive call.

 ## Implementation